Head of Faculty

-The religious studies course is delivered in one lesson per week in year 7 and 8 to mixed ability groups.
-It covers a wide range of topics from worship, evil, festivals, inspirational people and existence of God.
+The Religious Studies course is delivered in one lesson per week at Key Stage 3 to mixed ability groups.
+It covers a wide range of topics from worship, evil, festivals, religion in modern Britain and existence of God.

-Personal development (PD) is a combination of citizenship and PSHEE (Personal, Social, Health and Economic Education) this is delivered in one lesson a week at key stage 4.
+Personal development (PD) is a combination of citizenship and PSHE (Personal, Social, Health and Education) this is delivered in one lesson a week in mixed ability groups.

 Key stage 4